zEmily/mobile_upload/README.md

 mobile_upload
 =============

-a upload proxy for mobile apps that compress an image before upload it.
+compress an image before upload it in mobile broswer